tongyu0924/AI-Multi-Role-Debate-Simulator/README.md

 # Multi-Role Debate Simulator

-AI-Debate-Simulator is an interactive debate simulation powered by AI.
-This project allows two AI agents to engage in a debate on a given topic.
-The agents take on opposing roles (Pro and Con) and generate responses based on the input topic.
+GPT-MultiDebate is an interactive simulation that enables multiple AI personas to engage in structured debates.
+Powered by GPT, this project assigns distinct roles (Pro, Con, Expert, Observer, Verdict) to AI agents, allowing them to generate dynamic, multi-perspective responses on a given topic.

 ![Demo Screenshot](demo.png)